markymawk/BrawlCratePlugins/README.md

 **Usage:** Right-click a CHR0 animation or CHR0 entry node

 Set a new start and end frame for the selected CHR0 animation, trimming it to the set length

+## 4.14 Vertex color brightness to alpha
+**Usage:** Right-click a vertex color node in a MDL0

+Set each color's alpha to its respective brightness.
+Ideal for setting vertex alpha on imports.
 </details>
 <details>
 <summary><h1>5.
 Generic node operations</h1></summary>